fpetrot/nucleo/Documentation.md

     +-- Plugin1
         +--...
 ```
-Each folder have a CMakeLists.txt.
+Each folder has a CMakeLists.txt.
 The main rabbits commands are :
 - For platform folder :
 ```
 rabbits_add_configs(nucleo-f401re.yml) => add new platform